 We are required to develop and maintain capability across complex and wide-ranging areas to meet our Purpose.
-In 2022-23, we will continue to focus on enhancing existing capabilities, acquire skills where we have gaps and assess what the future of our organisation might look like.
+In 2021-22, we will focus on enhancing existing capabilities, acquire skills where we have gaps and assess what the future of our agency might look like.